pablo-abc/pablo.berganza.dev-astro/src/posts/en/creating-a-chai-like-assertion-library-using-proxies.md

 But I actually really enjoyed Chai’s syntax.
 So I decided to use proxies to achieve something similar.
 We could start by allowing to chain arbitrary words after our `expect` call.
 I decided not to restrict the possible “chain” words to simplify development.

+**Proxy** is a JavaScript feature that allows you to "wrap" an object in order to intercept and modify its functionality.
+In our case we will use it to modify the behaviour when _accessing_ our object's properties.

 ```javascript
 export function expect(value) {
   const proxy = new Proxy(